 Determining the area of a circle was once considered a great mathematical challenge.
 Archimedes found a way to approximate it with a method called “squaring the circle”.
 He first created a square inscribed inside of the circle (inscribed means that it exactly fits inside, with its vertices just touching the edge of the circle).
 Since he knew the area of the square is (the product of two sides), it was clear that the area of the circle is bigger than the area of that inscribed square.
 He then fitted a polygon with six sides instead of four within the circle and computed its area; he gradually worked his way up with more complex polygons to get even closer to the circle’s true area.

 Eventually, Archimedes got really good at this and discovered π (pi) — the ratio of the circumference to the diameter of a circle.
-His calculations using an astonishing 96–sided polygon to suggest that pi lies “between the limits of 3 and 10/71 and 3 and 1/7”.
+His calculations use an astonishing 96–sided polygon to suggest that pi lies “between the limits of 3 and 10/71 and 3 and 1/7”.
 In other words, he calculated an estimate that was equal to pi to two digits (3.14).
 Until the advent of calculus and computing infinite series 1,500 years later, not many digits were added to the ones found by Archimedes.
 A major breakthrough was made in 1655 when the English mathematician derived a formula for pi as the product of an infinite series of ratios.